lotem/mighty_struct/mighty_struct_explained.md

 }
 ```

-Problem solved, but frequently you have to reference the struct's definition for versions in which members were added.
+Problem solved, but frequently you have to refer to the struct's definition for versions in which members were added.
 That's not cool.

 ## Solution to Problem 1